AmandaJisoo/Dotify/README.md

 # Dotify
 # Your App by Amanda Park

-This is a social media app that can upload images.
+This is a music app like Spotify like

 ## Extra credit
 I have completed the following